 Factbox: Strikes, protests in Europe over cost of living and pay

-Nov 23 (Reuters) - European countries are facing strikes and protests due to high energy prices and mounting costs of living.
-Here are details of some recent and current industrial actions and demonstrations.
+Nov 24 (Reuters) - European countries face strikes and protests due to high energy prices and a wider rise in living costs.
+Here are details of some of the industrial action and demonstrations.

 BRITAIN